 My journey to the work I do began when I was an undergraduate student.
-While obtaining my Bachelors in Psychology I was privileged to volunteer with the Department of Mental Health for the State of California.
-I managed schizophrenic and geriatric patients and it taught me a great deal and enabled me to learn about mental health services.
+While obtaining my Bachelors in Psychology, I was privileged to volunteer with the Department of Mental Health for the State of California.
+I managed schizophrenic and geriatric patients, and it taught me a great deal and enabled me to learn about mental health services.

 I intended to spend my career working with disabled people and their families.
-So, I accepted employment working with the developmentally disabled population which opened my eyes to new areas of focus.
+So I accepted employment working with the developmentally disabled population, which opened my eyes to new areas of focus.

 While in graduate school, and doing my practicum, I was able to gain experience with those who dealt with dissociative disorders.
-My love for those with disabilities, and their families continued thus, I thought this would be my main area of specialization.
+My love for those with disabilities, and their families, continued; thus, I thought this would be my main area of specialization.
 This was altered when my family moved to Europe.

 It was at this point in time that I developed a consulting practice that focuses on the needs of families with disabled children.
 Along with this, the possibility of working with the visually impaired as a therapist was opened up to me.

-I once read that most people will have a career change and focus during their working lives, the average being three times.
+I once read that most people will have a change of career and focus during their working lives, the average being three times.
 While I’ve done the same type of work throughout my career, I now move on to another area I am equally passionate about: grief, loss, and the transitions that surround them.

-Education and work:
+Education and Work: